suraj-24f2002311/tds-api-solution/README.md

 # To run locally
 uvicorn main:app --host 0.0.0.0 --port 8000 --reload

-or you may just simply render the website and use curl command to get the answer because i dont know how to show
+or you may just simply render the website and use **curl** command to get the answer because other than fetching using HTML, CSS i don't have any other option to do this task with visual interaction.

 # Question this website respond
 figuring the aspects to cover students problem into major sub-problems